aadilmallick/my-notes-docusaurus/docs/software-development/05-Computer-science college.md

 		- guarantees a rollback point to the last known good state.
 		- Snapshots can also be taken at any desired frequency and are easier to distribute around the world since there's no time pressure.
 	- **tradeoff**:

+#### Sharding and replication

+When you replicate after sharding, you need to replicate each sharded database individually.
+This means the replication strategy must be applied across all shards, adding to the complexity and resource requirements of the system.

 ### NoSQL